 Opec may extend its biggest output gain since June 2011 into May as recovery in Libya and Iraq adds to the Saudi increase, the agency said.
 Average US oil production of 12.6-million barrels a day in the first half of 2015 will slide to 12.5-million by the fourth quarter as companies curb drilling, it said.

 “Opec’s core Gulf producers – led by Saudi Arabia – appear to be sticking with their defence of market share,” the IEA said.
+“Lower oil prices and cuts in capex are starting to take their toll” on US production.

 Saudi Arabia, Opec’s biggest member, raised output by 390 000 barrels a day to 10.1-million a day in March, the highest since September 2013, close to record levels, the IEA said.
 Opec will pare output to rebalance the global market if other producers share the burden, said Oil Minister Ali Al-Naimi on April 8, reiterating a stance outlined at the group’s November 27 meeting.